keaton-robinson/react-xwing-backend/README.md

 # react-xwing-backend

+To see the front-end client that uses this API, visit this repo: https://github.com/keaton-robinson/react-xwing-squad-builder.

 Coming soon.
 I'll be making a simple REST api powered by Node/Express.
 I plan to use MongoDB Atlas as my database.